Cold email mistakes to avoid if you wanna get more replies

 Why is this approach good?

-• they used a customized opening line as an indicator that the message is specially written for a prospect which helps to build trust and make them keep reading
+• they used a customized opening line as an indicator that the message was specially written for a prospect which helps to build trust and make them keep reading

-• they mentioned something they found out about the prospect (e.g. the activities that caught attention) which will helps to connect on a personal level and uniquely provide value
+• they mentioned something they found out about the prospect (e.g., the activities that caught their attention), which will help to connect on a personal level and uniquely provide value

 • it's written in a friendly tone, without sounding too serious, to show they don't care only about sales (they're here to build a relationship)